ChunhuaLab/PMSPcnn/README.md

 ## Help

-For any questions, please contact us by chunhuali@bjut.edu.cn.
+For any questions, please contact us by xiaohansun@bjut.edu.cn or chunhuali@bjut.edu.cn.